Kinyugo/odewel/README.md

 model_fn = lambda: T5ForConditionalGeneration(config)
 ```

-:pencil: With odewel, you can use any model architecture that you want! :pencil:
+:pencil: With odewel, you can use any model architecture that you want!

 ### `weights_loader_fn` - The Heart of odewel